ihodes/loch/README.markdown

 ### Contributing
 Contributions are much appreciated.
 Please issue a pull request with a description of your addition, along with rational behind it, and ideally some tests.
 Please make sure the tests pass.
-No breaking lochs, please.
+Also, you may want to run readyjs (or, rather, jshint) on the code to check for semicolons etc. I ignore some of the sillier output; so can you.
+But, no breaking lochs, please.

 ### Deps